iman-zamani/Gnome-Background-Changer/README.md

 - Ensure the `gsettings` command-line tool is available on your system.
 - The program runs in an infinite loop; use `Ctrl+C` to stop it.

-## Contributing
-Feel free to open issues or submit pull requests to improve this project.